dustlang/rust/src/doc/dustc/src/json.md

         }
     ],
-    /* Optional string of the rendered version of the diagnostic as displayed by rustc.
+    /* Optional string of the rendered version of the diagnostic as displayed by dustc.
 Note that this may be influenced by the `--json` flag.
     */
     "rendered": "warning: unused variable: `x`\n --> lib.rs:2:9\n  |\n2 |     let x = 123;\n  |         ^ help: if this is intentional, prefix it with an underscore: `_x`\n  |\n  = note: `#[warn(unused_variables)]` on by default\n\n"
 }